Cervical cerclage (say "SER-vuh-kul ser-KLAZH") is a procedure that helps keep a pregnant woman's cervix from opening too soon before delivery.

 What To Expect

-The time required for recovery depends on the type of cerclage procedure done.
+How long it takes to recover depends on the type of cerclage procedure you had.
 Your doctor can give you an idea of what to expect.
+You may get antibiotics to prevent infection.

 Why It Is Done

 - Had a miscarriage because of an abnormally shaped uterus or damage to the cervix.
-A damaged cervix may not remain closed during pregnancy.
+A damaged cervix may not stay closed during pregnancy.

-- Had a previous second-trimester pregnancy loss or a delivery that occurred with few or no contractions.
-This suggests that her cervix may not remain closed during pregnancy.
+- Had a previous pregnancy loss in the second trimester or a delivery that occurred with few or no contractions.
+This is a clue that your cervix may not stay closed during pregnancy.

 How Well It Works